To Prospective Students

 Personal Quality

-I significantly value patience and resilience.
-Modern computing systems are extremely complex.
-Worse, they are often not well documented and specified, which makes learning and improving systems software challenging.
-You must be patient when dealing with these systems.
-Good work takes time.
-Besides, obstacles and frustration are guaranteed as long as you are working on a complex system, so resilience is not a nice-to-have but must-have quality.
+I highly value patience and resilience.
+Modern computing systems are immensely complex.
+Worse, they are often poorly specified and documented, hindering learning and improvement.
+You must be patient with those systems; good work takes time.
+Besides, working on a complex systems guarantees setbacks and frustration, so resilience is not optional but essential.

 Involvement

-I would like to start with some informal collaboration with you before you officially join my group.
-The main goal is to get you prepared and to figure out whether we are good fits for research.
-If things go well, I will encourage and support you to apply to our (and other) PhD program.
+I would like to start with an informal collaboration before you formally join my group.
+The goals are (1) to help you prepare and (2) to see whether we are a good match for research.
+If things go well, I will support your application to GWU’s PhD program.

-For current GW students, you may consider enrolling in a research course (CSCI 3908/6908) under my supervision.
-Financial support will be provided depending on your progress.
+For GWU students, you may consider enrolling in a research course (CSCI 3908/6908) under my supervision.

 Mentoring Philosophy